TileDB-Inc/TileDB-CF-Py/SPECIFICATION.md

 The TileDB CF Dataspace fully supports the classic NetCDF Data Model and most features in the NetCDF-4 data model.
 Some features and use cases do not directly transfer or may need to be modified before use in TileDB.

 * **Unlimited Dimensions**: TileDB can support unlimited dimensions by using fill values, sparse arrays, or nullable attributes.
 However, for dataset consisting of multiple attributes stored in multiple arrays, it may be difficult to determine the current size of the unlimited dimension.
-* **Coordinates**: In NetCDF, it is a common convention to name a variable with the same name as the dimension it is defined on to signify it as a "coordinate" or independent variable other variables are defined on.
+* **Coordinates**: In NetCDF, it is a common convention to name a one-dimensional variable with the same name as its dimension to signify it as a "coordinate" or independent variable other variables are defined on.
 In TileDB, a variable and dimension in the same array cannot have the same name.
-This is handle by using the `.index` and `.data` suffixes.
+This is handled by using the `.index` and `.data` suffixes.
 * **Compound data types**: As of TileDB version 2.2, compound data types are not directly supported in TileDB.
 Compound data types can be broken into their constituent parts; however, this breaks storage locality (TileDB attributes are stored in a [columnar format](https://docs.tiledb.com/main/basic-concepts/data-format)).
 Variable, opaque, and string data types are supported.